 About Practitioner Health

-Practitioner Health is a free, confidential NHS mental health treatment service with expertise in treating healthcare professionals.
+Practitioner Health is a free, confidential NHS primary care mental health and addiction service with expertise in treating healthcare professionals.
 The service can help with mental health conditions such as depression, anxiety and obsessive-compulsive disorder.
 We also see healthcare professionals with more severe illnesses, such as bipolar affective disorder, personality disorders and psychosis and with a range of addiction issues.

 We understand the special needs of healthcare professionals with mental illness, how their role might impact on their ability to seek out help; and how their condition might impact on their work and potentially their own patients.
 We are skilled at helping health professionals with their mental health whilst returning to work or training.
 We work in the unique interface between health practitioners as regulated professionals and as patients with a mental illness, and as such are experts at the interface between regulation, employment and mental illness and addiction.

 The service is a multidisciplinary, integrated team, drawing together GPs, psychiatrists, nurses and therapists into a single network with shared objectives, jointly caring for our patients.
 We have clinicians available across England offering a hybrid mix of face to face and virtual consultations.